 A bulging disc injury can lead to problems, including issues with your:

 Doctors often consider a herniated disc injury much more severe.
-A herniated disc isn’t as standard as a bulged disc, but it is much more severe, given the effect it can have on your body.
+A herniated disc isn’t as standard as a bulged disc, but it is much more powerful, given its effect on your body.

 Insurance agencies try to brush off a bulging disc case as ‘not as bad’ after an accident compared to a disc herniation.
 They try to get you to quickly agree to a settlement so they can sweep the case under the rug.
 However, an improperly treated bulging disc injury can cause more damage to the nerves in your spine than a herniated disc can.